psycopg/psycopg2/doc/src/extras.rst

                        performed on the data received from the server

-        This method should be used in a loop with asynchronous connections after calling `~start_replication()`.
+        This method should be used in a loop with asynchronous connections after calling `~start_replication()` once.

         It tries to read the next message from the server, without blocking and returns an instance of `~ReplicationMessage` or *None*, in case there are no more data messages from the server at the moment.

-After receiving a *None* value from this method, one should use a `~select.select()` or `~select.poll()` on the corresponding connection to block the process until there is more data from the server.
+        It is expected that the calling code will call this method repeatedly in order to consume all of the messages that might have been buffered, until *None* is returned.
+After receiving a *None* value from this method, one might use `~select.select()` or `~select.poll()` on the corresponding connection to block the process until there is more data from the server.

         The server can send keepalive messages to the client periodically.
         Such messages are silently consumed by this method and are never